 - "http" scheme URI is used for accessing NRF's NF discovery service.

+C.2.1.2 Without TLS protection between NF and SEPP and with TLS security without the 3gpp-Sbi-Target-apiRoot header used over N32f

-Figure C.2.1-1 End to end call flow when http scheme URI is used and TLS security is used between SEPPs
+Figure C.2.1.2-1: End to end call flow when http scheme URI is used and TLS security without the 3gpp-Sbi-Target-apiRoot header used is used between SEPPs

 1. The SEPP on the NF service consumer side (c-SEPP) and the SEPP on the NF service producer side (p-SEPP) negotiate the security capabilities using the procedure specified in clause 5.2.2.
 The SEPPs mutually negotiate to use TLS as the security policy.